solana-foundation/solana-improvement-documents/proposals/simd-0170-builtin-instruction-cost-and-budget.md

 ## Detailed Design

-1. Statically define CUs per instruction: Assign a fixed CU consumption (DEFAULT_BUILTIN_INSTRUCTION_COMPUTE_UNITS) to each builtin instruction rather than per builtin program.
+1. Define Compute Units (CUs) on a per-instruction basis: Each builtin instruction is assigned a predetermined, static CU consumption value, denoted as DEFAULT_BUILTIN_INSTRUCTION_COMPUTE_UNITS, rather than a program-wide allocation.
+When the virtual machine (VM) invokes a builtin instruction, the specified DEFAULT_BUILTIN_INSTRUCTION_COMPUTE_UNITS is consistently deducted from the CU Meter.

-2. Set a static maximum CU allocation: Propose a global limit of 5,000 CUs (MAX_BUILTIN_ALLOCATION_COMPUTE_UNIT_LIMIT) to cover worst-case scenarios, including CPI operations.
+2. Establish a static maximum CU allocation: Define a global compute unit limit of 5,000 CUs, denoted as MAX_BUILTIN_ALLOCATION_COMPUTE_UNIT_LIMIT, to accommodate worst-case execution scenarios, including potential Cross-Program Invocations (CPIs).
+This uniform limit is applied to each builtin program instruction and is used to configure both CU meter allocations and block producer CU limits reservation for all builtin instructions.

+The 5,000 CU threshold is derived from analysis of existing builtin programs.
+For instance, the `AddressLookupTable`’s `CreateLookupTable` makes the highest number of CPI calls (up to three invocations of the `System` program), resulting in a maximum CU demand of 1,200 CUs (750 + 3 × 150).
+Similarly, `UpgradeableLoader`’s `ExtendProgram`, which may invoke the `System` program once, requires a peak CU of 2,520 (2,370 + 150), representing the most resource-intensive operation among current builtins.
+The proposed 5,000 CU ceiling nearly doubles this requirement, providing ample margin for future builtins that may have increased complexity.

 3. Handling invalid CU requests: Transactions will fail if they request:
    - More than MAX_COMPUTE_UNIT_LIMIT
    - Less than the sum of all included builtin instructions'